raspberrypilearning/stamping-app/en/step_3.md

 ## Get a sprite moving
 First it is time to design you app interface.

- or user interface, is the set of features an application provides so that a user may supply input to, and receive output from, the program.
-If you think about Microsoft Word, as an example,
 --- task ---
 This sprite moves up and down the stage, changing direction when it hits the top or bottom.